Breastfeeding isn’t as easy as some may make it look. So, give yourself a head start by preparing for breastfeeding before birth of your baby.

 You may not want to pump your breast before your baby is born.
 According to Kellymom, pumping prior to birth will not increase your milk production for your unborn child or otherwise enhance lactation after birth.

-If you are hoping to induce labor during late pregnancy, nipple stimulation can be helpful for ripening the cervix.
+If you are hoping to induce labor during late pregnancy, nipple stimulation with breast pump can be helpful for ripening the cervix.
+Other method of naturally inducing labor includes curb walking and taking Midwives brew to speed up the labor.

 Is it OK to massage breast while pregnant?